List of Scrubs characters: Todd Quinlan

-Dr. Todd Quinlan (often called "The Todd"), played by Robert Maschio, is a surgeon at Sacred Heart known for his rampant sexual innuendo and sexual harassment of females.
+Dr. Todd Quinlan (often called "The Todd"), played by Robert Maschio, is a surgeon at Sacred Heart known for his rampant sexual innuendo and sexual harassment of women.
 Despite his frat-boy personality and his depiction as absent-minded and unintelligent, Todd is a skilled surgeon: the hospital's best surgical intern and second-best surgical resident.
 He is Turk's friend, and even believes that he, rather than J.D., is Turk's best friend, and that Turk would choose him over Carla if confronted with that choice.
 Todd's surname was not revealed until Season 5.
 In the Season 1 DVD commentaries, Bill Lawrence said this was deliberate.

 Although Todd is often shown speaking to women in a way that constitutes sexual harassment, in "My Lucky Charm", he states, "The Todd appreciates hot regardless of gender."
 He pretends to be gay in "My Lunch", believing that "chicks dig gay dudes."
 In "My Office", after talking with Dr. Molly Clock, he explains that his view of women originates from an unhealthy relationship with his mother with whom he once had a brief incestuous experience.
 However, it is revealed in "My Tormented Mentor" that Todd's father also influenced him to look at women as sexual objects.
 It was implied that Todd made such comments only to maintain an image.
 He shows sensitivity and compassion for friends and people around him, going out of his way to protect Turk and even notices that Turk is upset in "Their Story".

 Throughout the series, Todd often refers to himself in the third person and gives a variety of high fives, hard enough that they hurt.
 He often devises names for these variations of high fives by taking a word or subject that references a previous comment or gesture, and adding "five" to it for example, "moving-on five" or "something-might-be-wrong five", normally accompanied by a sound effect.
 He is a member of the Janitor's second Brain Trust, along with Ted and Doug.
 In "My Soul On Fire, Part 1", it is revealed that Todd went to medical school in the Bahamas and learned the high five from his professor.
 In "My Chief Concern", he appears to be involved in a three-way sexual relationship with the Hendersons, a married couple.
 Although Todd maintains a steady role through much of the series, he appears only twice in "My Finale": When J.D. runs out of the hospital and when J.D. leaves for the final time, at which point Todd gives him a "goodbye five from the big dog".
 Todd is a recurring character in Season 9.